By Kevin Woo

 There are many things to love about the Bay Area.
 There’s that famous bridge, the quaint cable cars, and hills that are so steep you have to park perpendicular to the curb or else your car will slide backwards.

-Inside there are at last two-dozen people who give away bite-size samples of things like Vienna sausage, crackers and chili.
+Inside Costco there are at last two-dozen people who give away bite-size samples of things like Vienna sausage, crackers and chili.

-I stay away from the freebies because the people handing them out wear a hair net, a facemask and rubber gloves.
+I stay away from the freebies because the people handing them out wear a hair net, a face mask, and rubber gloves.
 It looks as if they’re wearing a Hazmat suit, and I’m not sure I want to take food from someone who could also decontaminate the local sewage plant.

-Although I stay away from the freebie food, I’m in the minority.
+Because I stay away from the freebie food, I’m in the minority.
 People line up 5-10 deep to get a mouthful of something they’re unlikely to buy in the first place.

 Well, most people are unlikely to buy.
 My dad is one of those people who will stand in line to taste this or that.
 My mom sends him on this errand so she can do the real shopping.
 He recently tasted some vegan noodles and thought they were pretty good so he set off to buy a box.
 All 10 pounds of it.